cisco-open/jalapeno/infra/telemetry/README.md

 show telemetry model-driven subscription
 ```

-#### To confirm Pipeline is streaming data to your Kafka instance:
+#### To confirm Pipeline is receiving data from your network devices:
-SSH onto your network device.
+Enter the Pipeline-Ingress pod (through CLI or the OpenShift UI).
 Run:
 ```
-bash
-cd /home/voltron
 cat pipeline.log
 ```